William Dunn

 Witnessed by Aaron Ernul, Thomas Winfield, and Matthias [x] Toler.

 Signed David Dun.1 On 12 January 1774 John Dep Dunn sold land to John Burch for and in consideration of seven pounds proclamation money for fifty acres, more or less, on a branch of Swifts Creek being the upper side of John Robinson's land.
+Daniel Toler witnessed the deed.
 John Dep Dunn Craven County Wills

 Dunn, John [1817], made 22 January 1816, probated December Term 1817.